sondo01/GCalendar-backup/README.md

 29-Aug-2019: Scratch script for backup Google Calendar (similar to Export function from Google Calendar)

 This script will:

-a) Connect to Google Calendar
+1. Connect to Google Calendar
-b) Export all calendars or calendars those are in Backup_calendars tuple (if provided)
+2. Export all calendars or calendars those are in Backup_calendars tuple (if provided)
-c) Each calendar will be save in iCalendar format (.ics)
+3. Each calendar will be save in iCalendar format (.ics)
-d) Reminders are handled
+4. Reminders are handled
-e) This script is tested on Linux, Mac OS X and supposed to work on Windows.
+5. This script is tested on Linux, Mac OS X and supposed to work on Windows.
 Carriage return keys ("\r\n") could cause trouble on Windows.
 I don't have Windows to test.

 This script will NOT handle (implement them yourself if needed):
-a) ATTENDEE
+1. ATTENDEE
-b) Conference and other info
+2. Conference and other info

 To setup, I followed this reference: https://developers.google.com/google-apps/calendar/quickstart/python